tusharkatole/asic-design-class/README.md

 ![2024-07-18 (9)](https://github.com/user-attachments/assets/b35835eb-7a65-4a8d-a907-02f0262091fe)

-# Lab2: Execution of the object file created by the RISC-V GCC compiler using Spike Simulator.
+# Lab 2: Execution of the object file created by the RISC-V GCC compiler using Spike Simulator.

 Step1: Firstly we will check that the output using GCC compiler is same as RISC-V GCC compiler and the command we are using for RISC-V GCC compiler is spike pk sum1ton.o we can see same output in below image now debugging using spike simulator, use spike -d pk sum1ton.o command to enter into debugging mode using spike